 Central Park is a big, big space.
 YUGE.
 It is the most-visited urban park in the United States as well as one of the most filmed locations in the world.
 It was established in 1857 on 778 acres of city-owned land.
 Landscape architect Frederick Law Olmsted and architect Calvert Vaux won in 1858 a design competition to improve and expand the park.
 Construction began that same year, and the park initially opened to the public in the winter of 1858.
 During the Civil War, the park was expanded northward, and in 1873 was enlarged to its current size of 843 acres.

 We’re partial to the entire 843 acres, but if you’re short on time and need guidance about what to see, we’ve broken it down to some must-see spots.

 Bethesda Terrace & Fountain

-Bethesda Terrace & Fountain is a magnificent gathering place that is the only formal architectural setting on Central Park.
-The walls and pillars of the terrace are adorned with intricate sculptures depicting the seasons and the times of the day.
+Bethesda Terrace & Fountain is a magnificent gathering place that is the only formal architectural setting in Central Park.
+The walls and pillars of the terrace are adorned, intricate sculptures depicting the seasons and the times of the day.
 The terrace’s arcade features a ceiling made of beautiful tiles.
 Many street musicians have found a venue here and play for passing resident explorers and tourists alike.
-The Bethesda Fountain is often referred to as the “Angel of the Waters.”
+The Bethesda Fountain often referred to as the “Angel of the Waters.”

 Model Boat Pond